 ACCA alternatively defines "violent felony" to include a felony which "is burglary, arson, or extortion, [or] involves the use of explosives."
 Section 4B1.2(a)(2) also provides an alternative definition of "crime of violence" by listing specific offenses: "is murder, voluntary manslaughter, kidnapping, aggravated assault, a forcible sex offense, robbery, arson, extortion, or the use or unlawful possession of a firearm described in 26 U.S.C. § 5845(a) or explosive material as defined in 18 U.S.C. § 841(c)."
-34
+36

-To determine what constitutes the "generic" version of an offense, courts have looked to a number of factors, including state penal codes and Congressional intent,35 related federal statutes,36 the Model Penal Code,37 Supreme Court and circuit case law,38 criminal law treatises and legal dictionaries,39 and definitions specifically provided in the guidelines.40 For offenses not developed in the common law, courts have looked at the plain, ordinary meaning of the statutory language,41 including examining regular qualified as a crime of violence under the career offender guideline's residual clause).
+To determine what constitutes the "generic" version of an offense, courts have looked to a number of factors, including state penal codes and Congressional intent,37 related federal statutes,38 the Model Penal Code,39 Supreme Court and circuit case law,40 criminal law treatises and legal dictionaries,41 and definitions specifically provided in the guidelines.42 For offenses not developed in the common law, courts have looked at the plain, ordinary meaning of the statutory language,43 including examining regular advisory nature.
+Beckles v.
+United States, 137 S. Ct.
+886, 894-95 (2017).
+As a result, the now-excised residual clause in the career offender guideline remains valid for those defendants sentenced under the guidelines prior to August 2016.
+See United States v.
+Smith, 881 F.3d 954, 956 (6th Cir.
+2018) (reaffirming a prior decision that a state robbery statute is a crime of violence under §4B1.2's residual clause in light of Beckles); United States v.
+Jones, 878 F.3d 10, 14 (2d Cir.
+2017) (holding, post-Beckles, that a state robbery statute qualified as a crime of violence under the career offender guideline's residual clause).
 However, Beckles may not apply to sentences imposed when the guidelines were mandatory.
 See Shea v.
 United States, 976 F.3d 63, 81-82 (1st Cir.
 2020); Cross v.
 United States, 892 F.3d 288, 291 (7th Cir.
 2018).
 But see United States v.
 Carr, 946 F.3d 598, 600 n.3 (D.C.
 Cir.
 2020) (discussing a circuit conflict regarding defendants' ability to bring post-conviction challenges on a mandatory guidelines vagueness theory).
 Because residual clauses are no longer in effect, this primer does not address them further.